Jugger-Copenhagen/homepage/content/en/resources.md

 ## Tools and Rules

-- [German rule books](https://www.jugger.org/downloads) (we play by [our own 🇬🇧 translation](https://docs.google.com/document/d/1B77ufGU5-koR5nv8_aQ7Ts92PIj90dc8tjCpHA62xm8)) - we play by the German ruleset.
+- [German rule books](https://www.jugger.org/downloads) - we play by [our own 🇬🇧 translation](https://docs.google.com/document/d/1B77ufGU5-koR5nv8_aQ7Ts92PIj90dc8tjCpHA62xm8) of the German ruleset.
+- [Strategy cards](/files/jugger_strategy_deck-2sided.pdf) - we developed a printable PDF of cards with different run-in strategies.
+We use these in training to inspire us to try new formations.

 ### Jugger Trainer (Android/Web)

-Jugger Trainer, available as an [Android app](https://apkpure.com/jugger-trainer/net.savageinter.juggertrainer) (although no longer in the Google Play Store) or as a [web app](https://jugger-copenhagen.github.io/jugger-trainer-web/) provides a variety of training activities.
+Jugger Trainer, available as an [Android app](https://apkpure.com/jugger-trainer/net.savageinter.juggertrainer) (although no longer in the Google Play Store) or as a [web app](https://jugger-copenhagen.github.io/jugger-trainer-web/) provides a searchable and sortable database of various training activities.

 ### Jugger Stones+ (Android)